KamWithK/exSTATic/README.md

 Cheers to Mae, Marv and Alex from The Moe Way for providing me with sample data to use for testing and showcasing stats for this project!

 Credit to Tiberiu for providing some sample code for how TTU integration may work in the future.
+Thanks ChibiDon for making a tutorial video for exSTATic.